 Fast, Flexible, Efficient

 Reduces time spent evaluating false positives and tuning and maintaining analysis.
-Omnis IDS quickly assesses threats with automated alert prioritization to gain smart, network-based threat detection.
+The Omnis enterprise IDS solution quickly assesses threats with automated alert prioritization to gain smart, network-based threat detection.

 Integrates seamlessly into open security stacks and sends contextually rich alerts to IDS Explorer in Omnis Cyber Intelligence, and third-party Security Information and Event Management (SIEM) platforms, including Splunk.